 Trolleybuses are another transport you can use to move around though there is only one route that they run.
 It’s more of a touristy thing than public transport like trams in Lisbon or Porto.
 It’s a unique way to see the downtown going on a 50-year old trolleybus.

 Food in Valparaiso

 If you are a seafood and fish lover Valparaiso and Chile, in general, is a real paradise for you.
 Here you can find both everywhere even in local pies.
-Locals say that the best restaurants in the area are in Concón, 22 km north from Valparaiso (past Viña del Mar).
-We went there to try famous Mariscal – a raw seafood salad with some herbs and lemon juice.
+Locals say that the best restaurants in the area are in Concón, 22 km north of Valparaiso (past Viña del Mar).
+We went there to try the famous Mariscal – a raw seafood salad with some herbs and lemon juice.
 It was really good, a huge bowl with shrimps, calamari, mussels and some local seafood that you can find only in Chile.
 It didn’t look that big but luckily I didn’t order anything else as I could hardly finish it.
 After eating that dish my body probably got enough iodine for one year ahead.
 Prices for Mariscal in local restaurants are between CLP 7000-10000/$10-14.

 For a more budget meal option go to one of the local canteens where you can get lunch for CLP 3000-4000/US$4-5, restaurant prices start from CLP 7000/US$10.

 Wine in Chile is good and cheap, unlike in Peru or Bolivia (where we came from), for a bottle of decent wine in a supermarket you’ll pay about US$3.
 Beer is not expensive as well 12pcs (450ml) cost CLP 5000/US$7 or US$0,6 for a bottle.

 - Lonely Planet Chile & Easter Island (Travel Guide), 2018.
 Paperback & Kindle